 Best ways to invest £100k in the UK

 The best way to use £100k is to invest.
-If you choose the right financial instrument (or combination of financial instruments), the prospect of greater returns or a comfortably large savings account is attainable.
+Choosing the right financial instrument makes greater returns or a comfortably large savings account more likely.

-There is no one-size-fits-all solution: how you reach your goals is ultimately up to you, so it’s best to compare your needs with what suits your investing profile best.
+There is no one-size-fits-all solution.
+How you reach your goals is ultimately up to you.
+Therefore, it is best to compare your needs with what suits your investing profile most.

 In the following paragraphs, we will cover the best ways to invest £100k in the UK: